tpecholt/imrad/README.md

   * this can be used to f.e. to call draw dependent popups or to calculate some variables
   * it is also possible to use `CustomWidget` which will delegate to a user callback

-* Target window style is fully configurable
+* Window configurations, styles and dialog units
-  * apart from default styles provided by ImGui user can define new style and save it as an INI file under the `style` folder.
-Colors, style variables and fonts can all be configured.
+  * window configurations are UI variants which can be activated at runtime.
+This is useful for apps running or different platforms, screen roations etc.
-  * ImRAD will follow chosen style settings when designing your UI
+  * style is a set of colors, style variables and fonts that can all be configured and shared between your dialogs.
+Apart from default styles provided by ImGui user can define new style and save it as an INI file under the `style` folder.
-  * stored style can be loaded in your app by calling `ImRad::LoadStyle`
+  * dialog unit can be set to device independent pixels which is useful for android and DPI-aware apps

 * Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file **imrad.h**
   * Current **imrad.h** contains both the interface and implementation.
 Define `IMRAD_H_IMPLEMENTATION` prior including it in the main.cpp file to create implementation.